 Turn off your air conditioner!

-In addition, although we are being told that the smart grid will help the consumer control their spending and save money on electricity with ‘time of use’ pricing.
-I believe this is like telling someone that you can control your food costs by eating less.
+In addition, although we are being told that the smart grid will help the consumer control their spending and save money on electricity, I believe this is like telling someone that you can control your food costs by eating less.
 Sure, you might be able to cut back a little on snacks, but you need a certain amount of food to live.
 And with electricity, they are claiming we can ‘choose’ to reduce our energy usage at peak times to save money.
 Um, there are peak times for a reason!
 Those are the times that people NEED electricity.
 Yes, you might be able to reschedule some laundry for the evening, but if everyone does that, won’t that change the peak time to evening?
 I’m not buying this supposed ‘benefit’ of a smart grid.

 The reality is that currently most customers are paying a flat rate for electricity and according to energy providers they are the ones losing money under this rate plan.
 The smart grid will allow variable rates that mean they can charge MORE during peak times.
-As usual, the changes that are being made are being made to increase profits, not help customers save money.

 As for freedom, eventually the grid will be controlled by the government, directly or indirectly, by regulations and the implementation of personal carbon credits.
 People will be allotted so many credits and then you’re done.
 Like data on your phone.
 Sorry, you’re out of electricity for the month!
 Unless of course you can afford to pay more.